Myths permeate the tire industry. When it comes to retreading tires, this is especially true.

 - Buffing: The casing is inflated to its operational shape and the old tread is removed with high-speed buffers.
 These machines remove the accurate amount of old rubber and prepares the surface for the new tread.

-- Retrading: This is done by either a Mold Cure or Pre-Cure.
-Both require time, heat, and pressure to vulcanize rubber to the trad of the tire.
+- Retreading: This is done by either a Mold Cure or Pre-Cure.
+Both require time, heat, and pressure to vulcanize rubber to the tread of the tire.

 - Mold Cure: In this process, unvulcanized tread rubber is applied to the casing.
 It will then be placed in a mold that has a tread design.
 The mold is heated and the rubber in the tread area adheres to the casing with the new tread design molded into it.